-This is the initial public offering of shares of common stock of HealthEquity.
-Inc. We are offering 9,100,000 shares of our common stock to be sold in the offering.
+This is the initial public offering of shares of common stock of HealthEquity, Inc. We are offering 9,100,000 shares of our common stock to be sold in the offering.

 Prior to this offering, there has been no public market for our shares of common stock.
-The initial public offering price of our common stock is expected to be between \$10.00 and \$12.00 per share.
+The initial public offering price of our common stock is \$14.00 per share.

-We have applied to list our common stock on the NASDAQ Global Select Market under the symbol "HQY".
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "HQY".